Barongobber/ppi_edufest_2022/README.md

 ```

 Copy the example env file and make the required configuration changes in the .env file
+NOTE: Change the variable within this file according to your local DB setting

 ```bash
     cp .env.example .env